Senior Lecturer in Sociology / Programme Leader MSc Inequality and Society

-I am the Programme Leader for the MSc Inequality and Society and a Fellow of the Higher Education Institute.
+I am currently the Programme Leader for the MSc Inequality and Society as well as Module Leader for a number of modules.

 Teaching and supervision

 MSc Inequality and Society modules:

-- SSCM28: Fear of a Queer Planet?
+- Fear of a Queer Planet?
 Sexuality and Inequality

 Research interests for potential research students